gbeced/pyalgotrade/doc/strategy.rst

 Positions are higher level abstractions for placing orders.
-They are escentially a pair of entry-exit orders and allow to track returns and PnL easier that placing orders manually.
+They are escentially a pair of entry-exit orders and allow tracking returns and PnL easier than placing individual orders.

 Strategy